wRadion/10FFLiveWPMScript/README.md

 ## Misc informations

-It supports Stylish themes.
+It supports [Stylish](https://chrome.google.com/webstore/detail/stylish-custom-themes-for/fjnbnpbmkenffdnngjfgmeleoegfcffe?hl=en) themes.
 The graphic appareance of the values displayed by the script will adapt depending on the style you use.

+Here are some examples:

 ![Styles Preview](https://github.com/wRadion/10ff_LiveWPMScript/blob/master/README/preview_styles.png)